hsk/trans/typeclass/overload2.md

 ## 2 Type System

+  We base our discussion on a simple functional language with overloaded identifiers.

+#### syntax

+  Figure 1 gives the syntax of terms and types.

     Unique variables       u ∈ U
     Overloaded variables   o ∈ O
     Constructors           k ∈ K = ∪{K_D | D ∈ D}